Vita3K/compatibility/README.md

 No checks by bots, but be sure to provide screenshots and logs.

+> [!IMPORTANT]
+> When updating your status, please submit screenshots and your log file.
+In particular, if you wish to change your status to “Playable,” please submit at least three screenshots.

 ### For testers

 You can remove all old labels and give new ones by writing labels under `# Recommended labels` in the issue comment.